1976 Chowchilla kidnapping

 On July 15, 1976, in Chowchilla, California, three armed men hijacked a school bus.
 They abducted the driver and 26 children, ages 5 to 14, and imprisoned them in a truck trailer buried in a quarry in Livermore, California.
 The bus driver and children managed to escape before the kidnappers could issue their ransom demands.

 All of the victims survived, but many suffered from post-traumatic stress disorder.
 The kidnappers intended to use ransom money from the kidnapping to restore the Victorian Rengstorff House in Mountain View, California.

-The kidnappers were caught, convicted and sentenced to life without the possibility of parole.
-An appellate court overturned the finding of bodily harm.
-Subsequently, the kidnappers were resentenced to life with the possibility of parole.
+The kidnappers were caught, convicted, and sentenced to life without the possibility of parole.
+An appellate court overturned the finding of bodily harm, and the kidnappers were subsequently resentenced to life with the possibility of parole.
 The incident led to major changes in California laws regarding bodily injury and psychological trauma.
 By 2022, all three kidnappers had been paroled.

 Kidnapping

 On Thursday, July 15, 1976, 55-year-old school bus driver Frank Edward "Ed" Ray was transporting 26 Dairyland Elementary School students home.
 The children had spent the day on a summer class trip to the Chowchilla Fairgrounds swimming pool.
 At approximately 4 p.m., a van drove into the bus's path and blocked the road.
 Ray stopped, and three men with nylon stockings covering their faces exited the van and hijacked the bus.
 One man pointed a gun at Ray, a second drove the bus, and the third followed in the van.

 The kidnappers drove to Berenda Slough, a shallow branch of the Chowchilla River, where they hid the bus.
 They retrieved a second van they had hidden nearby.
 The kidnappers had modified both vans to transport their victims: the rear windows were painted black, and the interiors were insulated with soundproof paneling.

 The kidnappers ordered Ray and the children into the vans, then drove them to the California Rock & Gravel quarry in Livermore, roughly 110 mi from the fairgrounds.
 In the early morning hours of July 16, the victims were forced at gunpoint to climb down a ladder, through a hatch, and into an underground bunker.

 The kidnappers had buried a truck trailer and converted it into a bunker equipped with ventilation and a pit toilet, and stocked with several mattresses and a small amount of food and water.
 As the victims climbed from the van into the bunker, the kidnappers wrote the name and age of each child on a Jack in the Box hamburger wrapper.
 Once the victims were inside, the kidnappers removed the ladder, covered the hatch with a heavy piece of sheet metal, weighted it with two 100 lb industrial batteries, and buried the opening.